snowylava/BD-Themes/README.md

 Default (Mod)
 ===================
 Thanks for choosing my themes. (<i class="icon-file"></i> **Default (Mod)**) is basic, but I'm sure more complex, better looking ones will come by soon.
+Looks a lot better with Discord's Dark Theme pre-selected.
 > ****Default (Mod)** Features:**

 > - Title Bar with Logo